 I’m 57 years old and wondering: Is it too late to save money for retirement?
 I expect to be working for another 10 years.
 Is that realistic? — Maria, Trenton, NJ

-Unfortunately, the American dream of retiring at age 65 seems to be a thing of the past.
-I think many of us will be lucky to be able to retire at age 70!
-There are plenty of reasons why most Americans do not have enough saved for retirement.
+In an ideal world, you’d start saving for retirement with your very first paycheck and keep at it until the day you left your job.
+But that’s not the reality for a lot of people.
+There are plenty of reasons why many Americans do not have enough saved to comfortably retire in their 60s.
 Perhaps you suffered a financial blow (or several), or took time off from work to be a caregiver, or sacrificed to pay for your kids’ college.
-Whatever your reason, the good news is that it is never too late to save money.
-But if you are starting later in life and need a boost, here are some tips to help you succeed:
+Whatever your reason, the good news is that it is never too late to reinforce your retirement savings.
+For those tackling this goal later in life, here are seven tips to help you succeed.

 Have a Plan

-There are several free retirement planning calculators online that can help you figure out how much you to need to save to support your retirement income needs.
-The AARP offers a good one, taking you through a step-by-step questionnaire that accounts for Social Security and other potential income sources (like proceeds from the sale of real estate and inheritances).
-It provides a detailed chart of your income sources over time and indicates any potential gap, and allows you to make a variety of adjustments to see how you can help improve your odds of not outliving your money.
-If DIY planning makes you nervous, it might be worth the cost of paying a fee-based Certified Financial Planner to help you create a customized roadmap and implement suitable strategies.
+There are several free online retirement planning calculators that can help you figure out how much you to need to save to support your retirement income needs.
+The AARP retirement calculator is a good one.
+It takes you through a step-by-step questionnaire that accounts for Social Security and other potential income sources (like proceeds from the sale of real estate and inheritances).
+Use it to get a detailed chart of your income sources over time and identify potential gaps.
+The calculator allows you to make a variety of adjustments to see how you can help improve your odds of not outliving your money.
+If DIY planning makes you nervous, it might be worth the cost of paying a fee-based Certified Financial Planner (CFP) to help you create a customized roadmap and implement suitable strategies.
+(Here are five questions to ask any financial planner before you hire them.)

 Get Rid of Bad Debt, for Good

 If you have nagging high-interest credit card debt, make it a high priority to pay it off.
-While debt consolidation loans are tempting, they are riddled with fees and the application process can be a real hassle.
-Save your time and money and use this handy spreadsheet instead to prioritize your debt and create an easy-to-follow payoff plan.
+While debt consolidation loans are tempting, they can be riddled with fees and the application process can be a hassle.
+(Here’s a breakdown of what’s involved.)
+Instead, start with this handy spreadsheet to prioritize your debt and create an easy-to-follow payoff plan.
 You will save yourself potentially thousands of dollars that you can put into retirement accounts instead.

 Don’t waste time on guilt and regret.
 Just focus on catching up.
 You should try saving at least 10 percent of your current income on a regular basis, though 20 percent would be ideal.
 (We know, easier said than done.)
 If possible, set up a monthly automatic transfer from your banking account to a retirement account so you force yourself to save and not spend.
 Once you have eliminated high-interest debt, commit to saving at least 80 percent of any extra income like bonuses, tax refunds, inheritances or lottery money (yeah right!).